yajirobee/logs/memo/general/2020-05-13_my_best_practice_software_engineering.md

 # Metrics / Monitoring
 - Collect every metrics you come up with as much as performance, cost and security allow
 - Don't start an experiment without a hypothesis
+- Understand where a metrics come from before using it